 Can you imagine what he would have thought if he’d discovered a couple of human crabs hiding in the gullies?
 FFS this was going to be embarrassing.
 I was getting angry, to be honest, and got up I’d had enough.

 Then he turned away and headed to the water’s edge and started to fish.
 He had his light on (probably because he’s sensible and didn’t want to fall arse over tit clambering over the rocks.
 Not like muggins here who’s fallen over bollock deep in the water loads off time).

 The next night I bumped into him again only this time I spoke to him.
 He said he’d been down the night before and had caught a lobster and a couple of bass.
 I see he had all the gear but the rod (a Major Craft Sky Road) was amazing.
 It just seemed light as a feather compared to my Zaltz so I just had to get one, they really are a great rod.

 What weight class is best for a lure fishing rod

-The Zaltz that I had used for years is a 15 to 42g which absolutely great for our type of lure fishing.
-This will cast a big pachinko no problem, but I still feel its a tad heavy for a surface lure fishing.
+The Zaltz that I had used for years is 15 to 42g which is absolutely great for our type of lure fishing.
+This will cast a big pachinko no problem, but I still feel it’s a tad heavy for surface lure fishing.
 Although the pachinko is a surface lure, I probably wouldn’t use one on a lighter class rod.
 My ideal lure rod class would be around the 10 to 30g weight class.